liam2/liam2/doc/usersguide/source/processes.rst

 power(a, size=None)
   Draws samples in [0, 1] from a power distribution with positive exponent a
-  - 1. See :numpy:`random.power` for details.
+  - 1. See :numpy_random:`random.power` for details.

   .. versionadded:: 0.9